 Dermal fillers such as Juvederm and Restylane replace lost facial volume.
-As such, they’re capable of diminishing the appearance of more advanced, static wrinkling like marionette lines.
+As such, they’re capable of diminishing the appearance of more advanced, static wrinkling-like marionette lines.
+At RM365, you can buy a wide range of worldwide known brands of dermal fillers such as Restylane, Juvederm, Profhilo, and much more.
 As facial fullness is increased with dermal fillers, these creases will noticeably fill in.
-When advanced facial wrinkling like marionette lines exist, injectable neurotoxins and dermal fillers can be used together for greater overall effectiveness.
+When advanced facial wrinkling-like marionette lines exist, injectable neurotoxins and dermal fillers can be used together for greater overall effectiveness.

 Ramp Up Natural Collagen Production Through Micro-Needling

 Often referred to as collagen induction therapy, micro-needling is frequently performed to address a number of superficial skin issues.
 For instance, people often use this treatment to gradually minimize the appearance of moderate acne scarring, to clear up existing acne breakouts, and to erase superficial fine lines and wrinkles.
 During this procedure, a hand-held device that’s fitted with rows of tiny needles is used to pierce deep within the dermis, all the way down to the skin’s supporting collagen layer.